Table of Contents:

 Editing user-defined relations

-To edit key select key in the table and click Edit key button on the ribbon or from context menu under right click.
+To edit key select key in the table and click Edit relation button on the ribbon or from context menu under right click.

 The same form will open, and you will be able to provide changes.